istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

     caption="In-mesh Production Prometheus for monitoring multicluster Istio"
     >}}

-You need to configure your production Prometheus to access both the *local* and the *remote* Prometheuses.
+You need to configure your production Prometheus to access both of the *local* and the *remote* Prometheus(es).
 This can be achieved with config like the following for the *remote* clusters (replacing the service name and cluster name for each cluster):

 {{< text yaml >}}